AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package.md

 Much more extensive guidance on the issues addressed here is available at <https://larsvilhuber.github.io/self-checking-reproducibility/>.
 We reference specific chapters there at each of the steps.

 > ⚠️❗ **IMPORTANT:** All but the last steps can be done by anybody, no special system requirements required, and independent of your ability to share confidential data.
+>
-However, the last step may not be possible in an institution that does not allow you to install container software (Docker, OrbStack, etc.), and does not have such technology installed on a Linux cluster.
-We provide a public website where you can leverage containers for verification, but you should not use it for confidential data.
-In that case, please do all the other steps.
+> However, the last step (online or offline validation) may not be possible in some circumstances: You should not upload sensitive data to the SIVACOR system we describe, and you may not be able to run a container-based validation in an institution that does not allow you to install container software (Docker, OrbStack, etc.).
+Nevertheless, do still implement the first steps, and let the Data Editor know if you cannot do the final step.

 <div style="page-break-after: always;"></div>